-- be enrolled in an eligible unit of study by the census date for that unit; and
+- be enrolled in an eligible unit of study by the census date for that unit.

 Eligible students can borrow up to the FEE‑HELP limit to pay their tuition fees.
 The FEE-HELP limit is the maximum loan amount that you can borrow over your life time.
 If you have reached the FEE-HELP limit you are no longer eligible to access a FEE-HELP loan.

-For 2018 the FEE-HELP limit is $102,392 for most students.
-For students undertaking medicine, dentistry and veterinary science courses the (as defined in the Higher Education Support Act 2003) the FEE-HELP limit is $127,992.
+For 2019, the FEE-HELP limit is $104,440 for most students and $150,000 for students undertaking medicine, dentistry and veterinary science courses the (as defined in the Higher Education Support Act 2003).